mirandrom/mcgill-nlp.github.io/_pages/reading-group.md

 ## Organizers

-The current organizers are Cesare Spinoso, Ori Ernst, Vaibhav Adlakha and Arian Hosseini.
+The current organizers are Cesare Spinoso, Ori Ernst and Vaibhav Adlakha.
 For more information about the reading group or for requests to join the mailing list, send an e-mail to the organizers at `compling-owner at cs dot mcgill dot ca`.
 Note that this mailing list is used for people outside of Mila.
 If you already have a Mila email, you will automatically receive reading group announcements through the `mila-event-announcement` list.

 ## Schedule